Tejas-Ladhani/App/README.md

 # App
 + Counter Count App

-   App for countings points for tro teams playing against each other.
+   App for countings points for two teams playing against each other.

 + Buttons